bisma-mahenn23/Car-Price-Prediction/README.md

    Understand what features are available and how they impact the car price.

 2. Feature Engineering
+   - Removed duplicate rows
+   - Extracted brand from the `name` column
+   - Transformed `selling_price` using log scale
    - Dropped non-informative columns like car name.
    - Encoded categorical variables using `LabelEncoder`